Champions League: Dortmund fails at Havertz and Chelsea-breakinglatest.news-Breaking Latest News

 Havertz scores from the point on the second attempt

 Shortly after the restart, it was the next moment of shock for Dortmund.
-Marius Wolf received a cross from Ben Chilwell on the forearm from close range and referee Danny Makkelie awarded the penalty with the help of video evidence.
+Marius Wolf received a cross from Ben Chilwell on the forearm from close range and referee Claude Makkelie awarded the penalty with the help of video evidence.
 Havertz stepped up and failed on the post.
-But because Salih Özcan, among others, who cleared the rebound, ran into the penalty area too early, the penalty was repeated.
+But because, among others, Salih Özcan, who cleared the rebound, ran into the penalty area too early, the penalty was repeated.
 Because Havertz turned the second attempt safely (53rd).

 BVB was now challenged and immediately got their first big chance out of the game: Jude Bellingham just missed the goal from a short distance (58th).
 Dortmund remained dangerous and Wolf had another opportunity that Kepa thwarted (65′).
 On the other hand, Niklas Süle’s shot from distance was a good meter (73rd) short of a goal.
 At the other end, substitute Conor Gallagher’s goal was disallowed because Sterling was again offside (76′).